7sDream/rikka/README.md

 Want deploy Rikka system of you own?
 Check [Rikka Deploy Doc][deploy-doc] for deploy guide.

+## Contribution

+- Fork me
+- Create a new branch from dev branch
+- Add your code, comment, document and meaningful commit message
+- Add yourself to CONTRIBUTION.md and description your work
+- PR to dev branch

+Thanks all contributors!

+You can see contributors list in [CONTRIBUTIONS.md].

 ## Acknowledgements

 - Thanks Golang and her developers